 - Applications - (including Application programs and Uninstallers)

-NOTICE: This is an archive of carefully hand selected FREE software for Windows.
+NOTICE: This is an archive of carefully hand selected and personally tested FREE software for Windows.
 It does NOT contain any "demo" or "time limited" software, nor does it contain any Windows "try-before-you-buy" software (commonly referred to as "Shareware").
 The reality of the world is that it's almost mandatory to own a 32-bit Windows computer, and Windows 2000 Pro sp4 has many advantages.
 You can change your hardware at any time, without having to ask permission from Microsoft.
 The OS, when stripped of its lame "bundled" apps (all their functions being better replaced by the FREE apps found here), can be stable enough to use as a Server.
 The user interface is very clean, having been optimized through thousands of hours of human movement studies (yet it can still be "personalized" to your liking).

 During a Win2k installation, it is recommended that you choose to install only the absolute minimum of Windows Components.
 This is extremely important for OS stability.
 After install, go back and remove as many of the Windows Components that you can which were added by default (keep "Notepad", "Character Map", and "Internet Explorer").
 For performance reasons, the "indexing service" in particular should be deactivated.